Soroosh0098/SSH-Tunneling-Script/README.md

 This command runs the script in the Bash shell environment.

+## Example Usage

+### Local to Remote Tunnel

+1. Select "Local to Remote" tunneling option from the menu.
+2. Enter the local port from which the tunnel will originate.
+3. Provide the remote user's username and the hostname or IP address of the remote machine.
+4. Enter the port on the remote machine to which the tunnel will connect.
+5. Upon successful setup, the script will display a success message confirming the creation of the tunnel.
+   * try to choose same ports for both local and remote servers(your remote server must accept ssh over the choosen port)

+### Remote to Local Tunnel

+To create a remote-to-local tunnel, follow similar steps as above, but select the "Remote to Local" tunneling option from the menu.

+### Both Sides Tunnel

+For both sides of the tunnel, select the corresponding option from the menu and provide the required information for both the local-to-remote and remote-to-local connections.

+### Killing Existing Tunnels

+To terminate existing tunnels, select the "Kill tunnel" option from the menu and enter the local port associated with the tunnel you wish to terminate.

+### Exiting the Script

+To exit the script, select the "Exit" option from the menu.

 ## Contributing

 Contributions, bug reports, and suggestions for improvements are welcome!
 Feel free to open an issue or create a pull request.